-Australian Cotton Research Conferences host a wide range of speakers and topics, including several invited plenary speakers (abstract submissions and conference registrations will open soon!).
+Australian Cotton Research Conferences host a wide range of speakers and topics.
+Abstract submissions for the 2025 conference are now open.

 Plenary speakers